tudelft3d/val3dity/docs/index.rst

 (version |release|)

-Validation of 3D primitives according to the international standard ISO19107.
+val3dity---pronounced 'val-three-dity'---allows us to validate 3D primitives according to the international standard ISO19107.
 Think of it as `PostGIS ST_IsValid  <http://postgis.net/docs/ST_IsValid.html>`_, but for 3D primitives (PostGIS is only for 2D ones).

-It allows us to validate a 3D primitive, ie to verify whether it respects the definition as given in `ISO19107 <http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012>`_ and GML/CityGML.
+In short, it verifies whether a 3D primitive respects the definition as given in `ISO19107 <http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012>`_ and GML/CityGML.
 All the 3D primitives of GML are supported:

   - ``<gml:MultiSurface>``